Watering the 12321 Technique

 This time of year might be difficult on lawns.
 The tendency is to water more because the lawn is turning a little brown.
 Stay patient with 2 day per week watering and the lawn will quickly adjust to the heat.

 Water the lawn no more than twice a week, when daytime temperatures tend to be between 70°F and 85°F. This typically occurs from late-May to early or the middle of June.
-Mondays / Fridays, or Tuesday / Saturday is a good watering schedule.

-SUMMER - Never water a lawn every other day.
+Never water a lawn every other day.
 The 2 consecutive days without water is designed to kill Japanese beetle eggs and prevent grub damage in the lawn.

-3 Day Per Week Watering
+3 Day per Week Watering

 (Middle of June – Middle of August)